sirmick/rshell/BUILD.md

 The [`build.sh`](build.sh) script includes:
 - ✅ Dependency checking for Elixir, Mix, and Cargo
 - ✅ Tree-sitter-bash setup (auto-clones if missing)
+- ✅ Elixir dependency installation (`mix deps.get`)
 - ✅ Rust NIF compilation with cargo
 - ✅ Platform-aware NIF library copying (.so, .dylib, .dll)
-- ✅ AST type generation from grammar
+- ✅ AST type generation from grammar (59 types)
+- ✅ Elixir project compilation
 - ✅ Colored output for better visibility
 - ✅ Error handling with meaningful messages
-- ✅ Complete build verification
+- ✅ Informative next steps after completion

+**Note**: The test verification steps in the script are currently commented out but can be enabled if needed.

 ## Cross-platform Support